dotbitHQ/Documents/Reserved_DAS/Apply_for_Reserved.md

-If you would like certain accounts to be reserved for you when DAS opens registration, please add to the form below and send **pull requests **.
+If you would like certain accounts to be reserved for you when DAS opens registration, please add to the form below and send pull requests.

 You will need to provide the following information:
 1. the account that needs to be reserved